HBIbidunni/alx-interview/0x02-minimum_operations/README.md

 The goal is to solve the __problem statement__ by reaching exactly `n` characters using the minimum number of operations.
 This could be solved using factorization.
-The main insight is that each time `n` is divided by a smaller factor, `Copy All` and `Paste` operations are applied effectively to minimize steps.
+The main insight is that each time `n` is divided by a smaller factor, `Copy All` and `Paste` operations are applied effectively to minimize steps indicating that if `n` is brokendown into prime factors, the minimum number of operations would be the sum of these prime factors.

+__Steps in the Algorithm__

+- `Prime Factorization`: Breakdown the target number `n` into its prime factors.
+For each  __factor f__, add it to the count of operations as it represents the necessary steps (__copying and pasting__) to reach a size divisible by `f`.

+- `Sum of Factors`: Once the factors have been identified, sum them to get the minimum number of steps.